Physical Education (PE)

 Faculty of Physical Education (PE)

-Head of Faculty: Mr M Vincent
+Faculty Leader: Mr M Vincent

 Visit Meadow High School PE Twitter for live feed on all the latest action, results and updates.

 Physical Education is a National Curriculum non-core foundation subject.
 This policy outlines the purpose, nature and management of the physical education taught at Meadow High School.
 The physical education subject co-ordinator is responsible for designing and implementing the curriculum throughout the school, but it is the responsibility of all staff to be aware and help where possible with its implementation.

 The Aims of Physical Education:

 1. Stimulate and maintain pupil interest and enjoyment in PE and to promote health and

 2. Enable pupils to be familiar with a body of knowledge, principles and vocabulary to